KHRAFTSng/PRIVACY-HOOK/README.md

 - **Off-chain matching**: relayer with FHE permissions matches privately; only settlement touches chain.

 ## Result
-MEV bots cannot see what you trade, how much, or which direction—frontrunning becomes impractical with on-chain FHE-protected intents and balances.
+MEV bots cannot see what you trade, how much, or which direction—frontrunning becomes impractical with on-chain FHE-protected intents and balances, once run on a Fhenix-capable network and, if desired, with swap callbacks enabled.

+## Current Implementation Status
+- **Hook permissions**: `beforeSwap`, `afterSwap`, `beforeAddLiquidity`, and `afterRemoveLiquidity` are **enabled**.
+Callbacks currently pass-through (observe but don't modify AMM behavior).
+Residual routing logic for unmatched intents is not yet implemented.
+- **Network support**: Requires Fhenix (localfhenix or Fhenix testnet) for FHE precompiles.
+Deployments to standard EVM testnets (e.g., Sepolia) cannot execute encrypted intents/settlements.
+- **Frontend**: CoFHE scaffold wired for deposits/intents/settlement; must point to a Fhenix-capable RPC and deployed contracts to function end-to-end.
+- **Tests**: 42 tests (unit, fuzz, invariant) cover encrypted balances and intent flows under CoFHE mocks.
+Real encrypted flow on-chain requires Fhenix.